kevinleey/CS-470-Mergesort/README.md

 ### Project 1
 Given n unsorted integers, we want the top k integers.
 No other information is given other than 0 < k < n.

-We will be comparing merge sort and quickselect to see which algorithm would be better to solve this interview questions.
+We will be comparing merge sort and quickselect to see which algorithm would be better to solve this interview question.

 ### Merge Sort Algorithm
 The merge sort algorithm is a divide and conquer sorting algorithm.
 It divides an array into smaller arrays and sorts them.
 Then, it merges the subarrays together to create one sorted array.